For daily wit & wisdom, sign up for the Almanac newsletter.

 The First Day of Summer …

 Astronomically speaking, summer begins on the solstice.
-In 2022, the solstice arrives on Tuesday, June 21.
-At this moment, the Sun reaches its highest and northernmost points in the sky and Earth’s North Pole tilts directly toward the Sun.
+In 2023, the solstice arrives on Wednesday, June 21.
+At this moment, the Sun reaches its highest and northernmost points in the sky, and Earth’s North Pole tilts directly toward the Sun.

 Weatherwise, some folks (especially farmers) recognize the days around the solstice as the height, or middle, of summer.
 Crops were well under way and looking promising, so growers celebrated their anticipated harvest at Midsummer festivals.

 At some point, Christian church authorities assigned June 24 as the birthday of St. John the Baptist, who foretold the birth of Christ (which would occur 6 months later in the calendar, during the darkest days) and later baptized Jesus in the Jordan River.
 Celebrations with bonfires, bathing in water, and watching the sunrise were traditional.
 In this way, the period took on both secular and religious symbolism, giving everyone reasons to celebrate.

 For ancient pagan Celtic peoples, who inhabited the British Isles, and modern Scandinavians, who experience almost continuous sunlight at this time of year (think “Land of the Midnight Sun”), the summer solstice is a magical time, one of new beginnings celebrated with bonfires and festivals.

 In agricultural communities, fine weather on Midsummer Day portends a fruitful season.
 This year, start summer or mark its midpoint by adopting, or adapting, one or more of these practices.

 In Sweden, Midsommar is a national holiday, second only to Christmas.
 All Swedes take to the countryside and make their own Midsummer flower garland.
-This is then followed by a lunch of pickled herring with potatoes, dill and chives, drinking nubbe (vodka schnapps), and dancing around a tall pole adored with fresh-picked flowers.
+This is then followed by a lunch of pickled herring with potatoes, dill and chives, drinking nubbe (vodka schnapps), and dancing around a tall pole adorned with fresh-picked flowers.

 In Greece, locals re-enact a 2,500-year solstice tradition: They hike to the peak of Mt.
 Olympus, with an elevation of 9,573 feet.
 Take a walk!